-Sales and services revenue increased by \$1.0 million in 2023.
-This increase is composed of a \$0.6 million decrease in auxiliary revenue pledged for revenue bonds and a \$1.6 million increase in auxiliary revenue not pledged for revenue bonds.
-Pledged revenues from auxiliary fee-based and profit-based revenue decreased by \$1.5 million over the last year.
-Auxiliary student fee revenue remained materially the same year-over-year.
-In addition, an increase in scholarship allowances of \$1.2 million netted against auxiliary revenue also occurred.
-Fiscal year 2023 marked the sixth year partnering with Sodexo as its food service provider.
-Revenues for the Sodexo fee-based auxiliary decreased \$0.3 million.
-Revenues for the cadet store and Sodexo profit based increased \$0.5 million and \$0.05 million, respectively.
-Sales and services in athletics increased \$0.3 million.
+Sales and services revenue increased by \$2.9 million in 2024.
+This increase is composed of a \$4.6 million increase in auxiliary revenue pledged for revenue bonds and a \$1.9 million decrease in auxiliary revenue not pledged for revenue bonds.
+Auxiliary student fee revenue increased \$1.4 million over the last year.
+In addition, an increase in scholarship allowances of \$1.0 million netted against auxiliary revenue also occurred.
+Fiscal year 2024 marked the seventh year partnering with Sodexo as its food service provider.
+Revenues for the Sodexo fee-based auxiliary decreased \$1.3 million.
+Revenues for the Cadet Store and Sodexo profit based increased \$0.7 million and \$0.3 million, respectively.
+Sales and services in athletics increased \$0.2 million.

 Athletics fee-based revenue stayed materially the same year-over-year.
-Athletics sales revenue, the only auxiliary revenues not pledged for revenue bonds, increased by \$0.3 million in fiscal year 2023.
+Athletics sales revenue, the only auxiliary revenues not pledged for revenue bonds, decreased by \$1.9 million in fiscal year 2024.
 The Athletic Department (the "Department") revenues are largely dependent upon attendance at sporting events while expenses are driven by scholarships, facility maintenance and compensation.
 The College closely monitors the financial position of the Department to ensure long-term success.
 The College's bondholder of the Series 2015 Athletic Facilities Revenue bond requires a bond coverage ratio of 100%.
-As of June 30, 2023, management believes the College reported an above adequate bond coverage ratio for the Series 2015 Athletic Facility Bond.
+As of June 30, 2024, management believes the College reported an above adequate bond coverage ratio for the Series 2015 Athletic Facility Bond.
 See Note 24 for additional information.